Malik St. Prix

-Malik St. Prix (born 17 July 1995) is a Saint Lucian footballer currently playing for Cosmos Nowotaniec in Poland.
-A St. Lucian international, he has also represented clubs in Honduras and Trinidad and Tobago.
+Malik St. Prix (born 17 July 1995) is a Saint Lucian footballer who plays as a midfielder.
+A St. Lucian international, he has also represented clubs in Honduras, Trinidad and Tobago, Finland and Poland.

 Early life

 St. Prix grew up in Gros Islet where he played football during his schoolyears.
 His flamboyant style of play led to him earning the nickname "Showtyme".
 He initially aspired to become a veterinarian but switched his focus to football when he realised he could make a career in the sport.

 Playing career

 St. Prix's first professional club was W Connection in the TT Pro League.
 In 2018, he joined Liga Nacional de Fútbol Profesional de Honduras club C.D.S.
 Vida, making his debut against C.D.
 Honduras Progreso.
 Following his departure from the club, he spent two seasons with Northern United All Stars in the SLFA First Division.

 In July 2021, St. Prix signed for PEPO Lappeenranta, a club competing in the Ykkönen, the second tier of Finnish football.